PMArkive/repository/systems/GBA/documentation/components/index.md

 };
 </script>

-## A full table of every AGB component and their part names.
+## A full table of every AGB component and their part numbers.

 <input type="text" id="AGBInput" onkeyup="searchFunction()" placeholder="Search for Component/Part Number">